aragon/aragon-id/README.md

 #### FIFSBurnableRegistrar (is FIFSResolvingRegistrar)

-A ownable `FIFSResolvingRegistrar` that allows the owner to set a price (in a token) for registering subdomains.
+A ownable `FIFSResolvingRegistrar` that allows the owner to set a price (in a token) for registering subnodes.
 Tokens used in this way will be burned by being sent to `0xdead`.
 Supports the `ApproveAndCallReceiver` interface.

 Functions: